memberful/memberful-wp/readme.txt

 = How do I contribute to Memberful WP or report bugs? =

 Glad you asked!
 We manage development of the plugin over at the [Memberful WP Github repository](https://github.com/memberful/memberful-wp).
 Please report any bugs there.
 If you want to help fix something or contribute a feature, submit a [pull request](https://help.github.com/articles/using-pull-requests).

+== Screenshots ==

+1. Sync your members and their permissions.
+2. Restrict access to posts or pages.
+3. Simple sign in and account management widget.

 == Changelog ==